HerpVanDerp/PlayOKChessDownloader/README.md

 # PlayOKChessDownloader
-Downloads all Chess games of an user to .pgn
+Python Script with GUI which is able to download all chess games of an user from PlayOK.

+Standalone version compiled with PyInstaller